samuelc92/study-annotations/devops/kubernetes.md

 - Containers that fail readiness checks are removed from service load balancers.
 - Readiness probe are configured similarly to liveness probe.
 - Combining the readiness and liveness probes helps ensure only healthy containers are running within the cluster.

+#### Types of Health Checks

+- Kubernetes also support `tcpSocket` health checks that open a TCP socket, if the connection succeeds, the probe succedes.
+- Kubernetes allows `exec` probes.
+These execute a script or program in the context of the container, if this script returns a zero exit code, the probe succeds, otherwise it fails.

+#### Resources Requests: Minimum Required Resources

+- When a Pod requests the resources required to run its containers, Kubernetes guarantees that these resources are available to the Pod.
+- Resources are requested per container, not per Pod.
+The total resources requested by the Pod is the sum of all resources requested by all containers in the Pod because the different containers often have very different CPU requirements.

+#### Requested Limit Details

+- Requests are used when scheduling Pods to nodes.
+The Kubernetes scheduler will ensure that the sum of all requests of all Pods on a node does not exceed the capacity of the node.
+Therefore, a Pod is guaranteed to have at least the requested resources when running on the node.
+- Memory requests are handled similarly, to CPU, byt there is an important difference.
+If a container is over its memory request, the OS can't just remove memory from the process, because it's been allocated.
+Consequently, when the system runs out of memory, the `kubelet` terminates containers whose memory usage is greater than their requested memory.
+These containers are automatically restarted, but with less available memory on the machine for the container to consume.

+#### Capping Resources Usage with Limits

+- In addition to setting resources required by a Pod, which establishes the minimum resources available to it, you can also set a maximum on it's resources usage via resources `limits`.
+- When a limit is established on a container, the kernel is configured to ensure that consumption cannot exceed these limits.
+A container with a CPU limit of 0.5 cores will only ever get 0.5 cores, even if the CPU is otherwise idle.
+A container with a memory limit of 256MB will not be allowed additional memory, for example `malloc` will fail, if its memory usage exceeds 256MB.

 ## Anti-pattern